-You may be asked a general question such as ‘what advice would you give to the client?’ or 3 or 4 specific questions.
-For the latter it is most important to address all the questions rather than focussing on the detail of one and ignoring others.
+You may be asked a general question such as ‘what advice would you give to the client?’ or three or four specific questions.
+For the latter it is most important to address all the questions rather than focusing on the detail of one and ignoring others.

 It is also very useful to have researched the firm carefully.
-By doing do you will know facts such as where the firm has offices located (useful when there are several jurisdictions involved in the senario) and which practice areas it has ( allowing you to suggest bringing in expertise from elsewhere in the firm if appropriate).
+By doing do you will know facts such as where the firm has offices located (useful when there are several jurisdictions involved in the scenario) and which practice areas it has (allowing you to suggest bringing in expertise from elsewhere in the firm if appropriate).

 Tips for “bundle of document” exercises

-Some firms will give you anything between 5 and 20 documents to read and answer one or more questions.
+Some firms will give you anything between five and twenty documents to read and answer one or more questions.
 You may be asked to give a short presentation followed by a discussion with the interviewer(s).

 Read the question(s) carefully and follow instructions